What makes a government cloud?

 Many government online services are of critical importance (e.g.: emergency services, energy market operator services) so the reliability of the cloud services that underpin these online services must provide high availability and fault tolerance.

-Data sovereignty crucial for online success.
+Data sovereignty is crucial for online success.
 Our Canberra Data Centres is built for government.

 Fortunately for the Australian Government, Macquarie has expanded its data centre facilities with a new Canberra data centre that was built specifically for government and offers high physical and cyber-security capabilities for data that has a sensitivity to a secret level and higher.